 - It may be occasionally necessary to place a soil box on to another grave to allow digging of a grave space.
 Any damage is the responsibility of the undertaker.

 - Memorials will be permitted but must conform to the current restrictions on permitted memorials and sizes.
+Stone Masons are encouraged to correspond with the Parish Council for any medium/design considered to be unusual or “out of the ordinary”

 - Headstones will be checked twice annually to ensure they are fixed safely and memorial inspections should be carried out after the initial installation.
 In the event that a memorial is deemed unsafe, the Parish Council will make every attempt to make it safe but will accept no further responsibility for any damage.

 - Should an exhumation be necessary, the person requesting the exhumation is responsible for obtaining all the relevant documents prior to any exhumation taking place.
+The completed documents must then be submitted to the Parish Council for approval prior to authorisation being granted.

 - Ownership of Exclusive Rights must and should be transferred.
 Recommend doing this as soon as owner of plot has deceased as this prevents a delay on any further interments.